 Uniden MC6700 VHF radio Nasa Echosounder Nasa log Nasa compass Navico autopilot Windex wind vane 1 x Danforth main anchor with chain and warp 1 x Folding Grapnel anchor with chain & warp Mooring warps 5 x Fenders Boathook 2 x Lifebuoys 1 x Sprayhood Decks are newly painted.
 Below deck the layout is conventional and finished in mahogany ply with ash deckhead and highlighting.
 There is a large cockpit with lockers and engine access hatch.
 Teak gratings.
 Teak-deck effect ply on cockpit hatches, main and forward hatch.
 An offset companionway leads to removable steps / engine cover.
 Arimar 6 man liferaft - service required 3 man 8' GRP tender Seagull 1.5hp outboard 2 x Fire extinguishers 2kh powder Clock & barometer Manual bilge pump

-Disclaimer : offers the details of this vessel for sale but cannot guarantee or warrant the accuracy of the information contained in the specification or warrant the condition of the vessel or equipment.
+Disclaimer : The company offers the details of this vessel for sale but cannot guarantee or warrant the accuracy of the information contained in the specification or warrant the condition of the vessel or equipment.
 A buyer should instruct his agents, or surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered for sale subject to no prior sale, price change, or withdrawal without notice.